 \subsection{Detector yield}

-The first step for instrument operation is to perform a KID search and identify the resonances that can be used for observations.
-The list of resonances is stored by the back-end and used in subsequent observations.
-The first definition of detector yield is therefore how many of the existing detectors were correctly identified.
-Main limitation is the fact of resonances not being equispaced in frequency and tending to cluster as shown in Fig.~\ref{PowerSweep}.
-When two resonances are located at a distance lower than a resonance width they start to interact and exhibit a coupled response as shown in \cite{Bisigello2016SPIE}.
-In extreme cases resonances are so close together that they cannot be distinguished given our read-out frequency resolution.
-Our algorithm uses a threshold of 0.15~MHz placing a tone in only one of the two resonances when a collision is detected.
-Also cross-talking pixels that survive this first filter will give deteriorated NET and beamshape, so will be filtered out during next steps. \\ After correct identification of resonances the wire scanner is used to get an initial estimate of beam positions on sky and NET.
-Detectors with sensitivities larger than a certain threshold are not useful and will be removed.
+The first step in instrument operation is performing a KID search to identify usable resonances for observations.
+The list of resonances is stored by the backend for use in subsequent observations.
+The first definition of detector yield is thus the number of existing detectors correctly identified.
+The main limitation is that resonances are not equispaced in frequency and tend to cluster, as shown in Fig.~\ref{PowerSweep}.
+When two resonances are located at a distance lower than a resonance width, they begin to interact and exhibit a coupled response, as shown in \cite{Bisigello2016SPIE}.
+In extreme cases, resonances are so close together that they cannot be distinguished given our readout frequency resolution.
+Our algorithm uses a threshold of 0.15~MHz, which places a tone in only one of the two resonances when a collision is detected.
+Also, cross-talking pixels that survive this initial filter produce deteriorated NET and beam shapes and are thus filtered out in subsequent steps.

+After correct identification of resonances, the wire scanner is used to get an initial estimate of beam positions on sky and NET.
+Detectors with sensitivities larger than a certain threshold are not useful and are thus removed.
 This causes a second reduction in yield.
-Note that, as wire measurement is insensitive to beam shape, we reject here pixels that have a poor performance mostly caused at chip level.
-Main offender is the degraded performance of lens array towards the edge of some sub-arrays, the existence of crosstalking detectors not removed in previous step, and the read-out contribution that increases towards high readout frequency range.\\ While the wire scanner position provide a first estimate of the detector position within the array, their information is not precise enough for astronomical observations.
-Accurate positions are determined from on-the-fly (OTF) maps across Mars or Uranus with parameters set such that we obtain a fully sample map of the planet for each detector (beam maps).
-For these maps not only the information about the relative position for each detector is obtained, but also the optical coupling of each detector is measured by comparing the expected planet flux to the measured temperature calibrated by the wire scanner and the beam ellipticity.\\ The Noise Equivalent Flux Density (NEFD) of each detector can be estimated by the simple multiplication of the NET and measured optical coupling.
-Results allow to derive the final yield of the instrument as detectors that have a sensitivity in the target range.
-Results, presented in Table \ref{table:Yield} show that the final on-sky yield of the LFA is around 71\%. \\
+Note that, as wire measurements are insensitive to beam shape, we reject pixels with poor chip-level performance.
+The main offenders are degraded lens array performance toward the edges of some sub-arrays, cross-talking detectors not removed in the previous step, and increased readout contribution at high frequencies.